bloopgames/toodle/docs/examples/shader-default.md

 ::: warning Unstable API

-The API for defining shaders is a first pass and is likely to change as we get usage feedback.
+The API for defining shaders is likely to change as we get usage feedback.

 Areas that are likely to change: